joshra-git/study/README.md

 - Create a pipeline that will use my own container to deploy within itself.
 - Jenkins Libraries and how to configure them
 - Create a terraform deployment for provisioning things for local use (ECR Permissions maybe)

+## Things to do

+1. Create a local cluster deployment
+2. Create a Jenkins deployment
+3. Be able to connect to that Jenkins environment